 - Identity data including title, first name and last name.
 If you participate in Hallmarq events at which photographs are taken, we may have your photograph.

 - Professional and business data including your professional qualifications and affiliations, business title and role.

 - Data contained in your CV or in references provided by third parties when you apply for a role with us.

 - Contact data including billing address, delivery address, email address and telephone numbers.

-- Marketing and communications data including your preferences and consent (if given) to receiving communications from us, and your interest in Hallmarq products and services
+- Marketing and communications data including your preferences and consent (if given) to receiving communications from us, and your interest in Hallmarq products and

 - Customer support data including your training status, and information relating to your use of the system and any customer support needed.

-- Technical data including information about the software, device, and IP address from which you access our website, which links you click and which videos you watch.
+- Technical data including information about the software, device, and IP address from which you access our Site, which links you click and which videos you watch.
 For registered users we collect your username and a means of checking if your password is valid.

-- Personal data may be collected through:
+Personal data may be collected through:

 - Direct interaction.
 We may meet you at an event, you may phone, email, or complete a form on a web site, you may communicate with us by other digital means, or you may correspond with us by post.

 - Automated technology.
-As you interact with our website, we may automatically collect technical data about the type of device used and your browsing actions.
+As you interact with our Site, we may automatically collect technical data about the type of device used and your browsing actions.
 We collect this personal data by using cookies, server logs and other similar technologies.

 We collect your information in order to manage your needs and ours in relation to Hallmarq’s products and services, including:

 • Selection of an appropriate product and contract.

 • Provision and improvement of our products and services, including anonymisation of information and its subsequent analysis.